Diffusion-Model-Leiden/awesome-diffusion-models-for-tabular-data/README_table.md

 This repository is actively maintained and regularly updated.
 We highly appreciate valuable recommendations on relevant and interesting research.

-New featured studies will be listed here first:
+New featured studies will be listed here first.

 ---